 • A short section where a fan or laptop noise becomes audible

-How Regions Work
+How Segments Work

-How to Use Region-Based Denoising
+How to Use Segment-Based Denoising

 1. Run your production with Noise Reduction